The Lugansk People’s Republic

 At the moment, the conflict is not resolved and the future of this territory remains unclear.

-It was the first blast-furnace in Ukraine.
 In 1812, during the war with Napoleon, the plant became one of the main suppliers of canons and ammunition for the Russian army.

 More Historical Facts…